-Cinnamon APPLE SPICE (Herbal Kratom and Green Tea with natural flavors)
+Cinnamon Apple Kratom Tea (Herbal Kratom and Green Tea with natural flavors)

 Ingredients From: China Region: Hunan Province; Indonesia.